in2code-de/powermailrecaptcha/README.md

 # powermailrecaptcha

-## Google recaptcha for TYPO3 powermail to prevent spam
+## Captcha field for TYPO3 powermail to prevent spam

+This extension adds Google Recaptcha or any Recaptcha based captcha provider field as a spamshield in TYPO3 Powermail

+Here's a exemple with Google Recaptcha
 ![Example form with a google recaptcha](Documentation/Images/frontend.png "Example form with a google recaptcha")

 ## Dependencies